SUSE/habootstrap-formula/README.md

-# HA Cluster bootstrap salt formula
+# HA Cluster bootstrap Salt formula

 Salt formula to bootstrap and manage a [ClusterLabs](https://clusterlabs.org/) high availability cluster.

-Mainly adapted to SUSE / openSUSE Linux distributions (it is based in [crmsh](https://github.com/ClusterLabs/crmsh)), but it should be usable on other distributions with some modifications.
+Mainly adapted to Linux distributions for SUSE (it is based in [crmsh](https://github.com/ClusterLabs/crmsh)), but it should be usable on other distributions with some modifications.

 ## Features

 The formula provides the capability to create and configure a multi node HA cluster.
-Here some
+Here are some of the features:
-features:
 - Initialize a cluster
 - Join a node to an existing cluster
 - Remove a node from an existing cluster
 - Configure the pre-requirements (install required packages, configure `ntp/chrony`, create ssh-keys, etc)
-- Auto detect if the cluster is running in a cloud provider (Azure, AWS or GCP)
+- Auto detect if the cluster is running in a cloud provider (Azure, AWS, or GCP)
-- Configure sbd
+- Configure SBD
-- Configure corosync
+- Configure Corosync
 - Configure the resource agents
 - Install and configure the [ha_cluster_exporter](https://github.com/ClusterLabs/ha_cluster_exporter)